Forced fatherhood: Legal status

 Steve Moxon has written, "it must only be a matter of time before the absurdity of 'sperm theft' is stamped upon.
 The position at the moment is that of a dam held back by 'the best interests of the child' concept, which is proxy for 'the best interests of the state' in not paying child support.
 It only takes one case to successfully assert the rights of the deceived man for the dam wall to break."

 In her article, "It's ten o'clock: do you know where your sperm are?", Laura Wish Morgan highlights the strict liability theory of parentage.
 She notes cases where the father has been held liable for child support even if he was underage at the time of conception, and thus a victim of statutory rape ("The sexual intercourse in these cases is "factually voluntary" and thus intentional, even if it is nonconsensual in the criminal sense").
-Morgan also documents a "somewhat troubling" case where a woman had sex with a man after he had gotten drunk at a party and passed out, and thus he did not knowingly or willingly have intercourse with her.
+Morgan also documents a "somewhat troubling" case where a woman raped a man after he had gotten drunk at a party and passed out, and thus he did not knowingly or willingly have intercourse with her.
 The mother also admitted that she had done this.
 Nevertheless, the court held him liable for child support ("the wrongful conduct of the mother in causing conception did not obviate the father's support obligation").
 Morgan concludes: "to all men who complain about paying child support for children they did not want, the simple advice is, "Shut up and put on a condom.
 And dispose of it yourself."

-In 2009, a London-based attorney launched a campaign for a new law against misappropriating sperm.
-This would allow men who are victims of sperm-jacking and forced fatherhood to receive a full indemnity from the mother for child support payments.
-He described the current situation as "an outrageous flaw in the legal system that allows women not only to "steal" semen, but also to demand money from unwilling fathers".